Looking for work

 We discuss in this video how to write an effective CV and things to consider when using your CV to apply for work.

 Video: Sight loss & writing a cover letter

 How do I tell my potential employer about my macular disease?

 This video explores how to let your potential employer know about your sight loss so they know what support you may need before and during your interview.

 Video: Disclosing your sight loss at an interview

 The Macular Society Working Age and Young People’s Service can offer support and direct you to local services which can help you to find work.

-If you want to talk to other people with macular disease about their experiences of looking for work, join our Facebook Group.
+Call 0300 3030 111 or join our Facebook group to talk to other people with macular disease about their experiences of looking for work.

 Get the latest news and advice from the Macular Society

 To hear about life-changing research, treatments and tips for living with sight loss, subscribe to our monthly enewsletter today.
 Together we can Beat Macular Disease.Sign up to our free email newsletter